Fact Finding Guidelines

-The Lund-London Guidelines are based on widespread consultation over a several year period.
+The Lund-London Guidelines are based on widespread consultation over several years.
+The Guidelines were revised in 2015.
 They arose out of concern that, despite there being no agreed international standards for human rights fact-finding reporting, such reports are frequently referred to by courts, tribunals, governments, Non-Governmental Organisations (NGOs) and other stakeholders.

 ‘These Guidelines should become best practice standards for all relevant human rights fact-finding missions.’